 The Rock has seen better days

 We also wanted to check out the heart-shaped rock for a photo op.
-Unfortunately, time and the salt water has taken its toll on the hole and it’s decidedly less heart-shaped than it used to be.
+Unfortunately, time, and saltwater, have taken their toll on the hole and it’s decidedly less heart-shaped than it used to be.
 The light was wrong and the helpful tourist who offered to take our photo lacked the photography skills needed so we left a bit disappointed.
 We made the ascent back up the cliff and headed off to Honolua to cool off and snorkel.
 Fingers crossed the conditions were good for that!

 Honolua Bay Snorkelling

 The Pullouts near the bay were all chokka with cars and there were two large catamarans moored up in the bay when we arrived so we guessed the conditions were pretty good.
 We strolled through the jungle entrance to the bay keeping to the path as requested and as always were amazed at the dense green foliage.
 It really does feel like a prehistoric world.
 There are plenty of modern dinosaurs roaming this jungle too…well some people think dinosaurs became birds and there are chickens roaming freely in the forest.

 As we got near the shoreline got to the acid test.
 There is a small stream that runs through the jungle and if this is running freely you can be assured the water will be murky and no good.
 If it’s a mere trickle you are good to go.
 It was barely running so we knew we would have good water!

 Honolua Bay Informmation Centre…

 Kate wasn’t sure she wanted to snorkel today so we set up a camp on the rocks and I headed off to snorkel while Kate just relaxed in the sun.
 The beach at Honolua is almost non-existent and is in fact made up of just stones and rocks.
 It isn’t ideal but you can always find flat areas to “nest” and it’s possible to get pretty comfy.